myBus Manage logo

 Buses Tab

-The Buses tab works similarly to the Buses Tab in the Line Map view, but with a few differences.
-In this case, the focus-on-vehicle button is removed and replaced with a dropdown menu containing several functions.
+The Buses tab works in the same way as the Buses Tab in the Line Map view, but with some differences.
+In this case, the option to center the vehicle in the view is removed.

 Bus information